r10o/chip8/README.md

 # Chip8
-## Version 0.1.1
+## Version 0.1.2
 ### by stykr

 ## Introduction

 Chip8 is a simple CHIP-8 emulator written in C.

 This is currently a work in progress.
-It does not work at the moment; all you will see is a black screen.
-Stay tuned for updates.
+Do not expect anything to work at the moment.

 ## Installation & Requirements